 Carlalberto is member of the Board of the Institute for International Political Studies (ISPI) and of Leadersel Innotech ESG Scientific Committee (Ersel).
 Moreover, he is Chairman of the Board of the Advisory Company of 360 Capital, venture capital firm with €400 million assets under management.

-In November 2013, he was appointed CEO of Electro Power Systems (EPS), to manage Chapter 11 of what was, at that time, a research center and a spin-off of the Polytechnic University of Turin.
+In November 2013, he was appointed CEO of EPS (Electro Power Systems), to manage Chapter 11 of what was, at that time, a research center and a spin-off of the Politecnico di Torino. .

 In May 2014, after spearheading in record time the complex financial restructuring of the research center, Mr. Guglielminotti relaunched it as a new start-up, using an innovative technology which had been developed in 2005 for the telecommunications sector, and redirected its target application to the energy markets.

-Eight months later, in December 2015, Mr. Guglielminotti launched a capital increase and funded the acquisition of a spin-off of the Polytechnic University of Milan to complete the company’s technological portfolio.
+Eight months later, in December 2015, Mr. Guglielminotti launched a capital increase and funded the acquisition of a spin-off of the Politecnico di Milano to complete the company’s technological portfolio.

 Two years later, in January 2018, ENGIE, the global energy leader active in over 70 countries, acquired a majority stake of EPS and launched a tender offer worth over 100% of the capital of the company for an Enterprise Value of